tanaylab/tgconfig/README.md

 The goal of tgconfig is to provide infrastructure for managing package parameters.

-Parameters are be easy to get in relevant functions within a package:
+Parameters are easy to get in relevant functions within a package:

 ``` r
 library(tgconfig)